postcss/postcss/README.md

 });
 ```

-For other environments your can use the [CLI tool] or the JS API:
+For other environments you can use the [CLI tool] or the JS API:

 ```js
 var postcss = require('postcss');